 Attitude and multimedia literacy.
-The computed r-value of .172 shown in Table 16 indicates, indifferent or negligible relationship.
+The computed r-value of .172 shown in Table 16 indicates indifferent or negligible relationship.
 This relationship is not significant since the p- value of .107 is greater than .05 level of significance difference.
 This means that the attitude of the respondents does not affect the level of multimedia literacy.

 Table 16.
 Relationship between respondents’ attitude towards electronic literacy and their level of multi media literacy